bitinflow/print-cli/raspberry.md

 ```

 It contains the Name of the printer, which is the `printer-name` part.
 You can use this address in the configuration
 file for Print-CLI.
-In most cases, just replace the `https` with `ipp` and remove the `/printers` part:
+In most cases, just replace the `https` with `ipp` and replace the ip to `127.0.0.1`:

 ```text
 ipp://127.0.0.1:631/printers/EPSON_ET_2720_Series